Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Higher ground clearance

-Better passability
+Better flotation

-More suitable for complex outdoor terrain
+Better suited for complex outdoor terrain

-Local sinking
+Localized sinking

-More obvious tilting when raised
+Tilting when raised

 The grass is relatively firm.

-Continuous outrigger pads are laid in advance.
+Continuous pads are laid in advance for the tires to travel on.

-But make this clear:
+But be clear:

-If the site falls into these categories:
+If the site has any of these conditions:

-Permanently wet/soft grass
+Permanently wet, soft grass

 Obvious slopes